 Our sampling method limits the sentence length between 3 and 40 tokens.
 The average sentence length is 20.5 tokens.
 The subword tokenizer of mBERT generates 38.2 tokens on average, while the subword tokenizer of XLM-RoBERTa outputs 34.2 tokens.
-Target fertility (Ács, 2019) is defined as the number of subwords the target token is split into.
+Target fertility (Åcs, 2019) is defined as the number of subwords the target token is split into.
 Target fertility is 3.1 and 2.6 for mBERT and XLM-RoBERTa respectively.
 However, this measure varies substantially among languages, particularly in the case of mBERT's tokenizer. mBERT generates the fewest subwords for target words in English (2.05) and the most for Greek (4.75).
 XLM-RoBERTa on the other hand tends to split Persian the least (2.05) with English coming second (2.14) and it splits Hungarian the most (3.21) and the target fertility for all other languages is below 3 for XLM-RoBERTa. mBERT's target fertility is above 3 for 22 out of the 42 languages.
+Figure 6.6 shows the two models' fertility averaged over all samples in the same language. mBERT has a higher fertility for 34 languages out of 42 (left figure) but the picture is more extreme when we only look at the fertility of target words (right figure), where it is shown that mBERT has an often much higher target fertility for every language except English.
 This again suggests that XLM-RoBERTa's larger vocabulary is better suited for a multilingual setup.

-We analyze the behavior of the tokenizers on one task, \langle Hungarian, NOUN, Case \rangle in more detail.
+We analyze the behavior of the tokenizers on one task, $\langle$ Hungarian, NOUN, Case $\rangle$ in more detail.
 Hungarian has 18 noun cases and their inflection is highly regular.
-Each case, aside from the unmarked nominative, has a dedicated abstract morpheme that manifests as an suffix.
+Each case, aside from the unmarked nominative, has a dedicated abstract morpheme that manifests as a suffix.
 There may be multiple versions of the surface form due to vowel harmony and assimilation but in general most cases can be described with two or three unique word endings.
 Table 6.3 lists the five most common subwords each tokenizer generates for each Hungarian case.
 Often the five most common subwords account for over 90% of the target words and in some cases such as the causative (Cau), there are fewer than five unique final subwords that the tokenizers ever use.
 Vowel harmony variations are also frequent in the table.
 While this analysis only concerns a single task, it is evident that the simple frequency-based subword tokenizers can pick up morphological regularities.